Exercise a high degree of caution in Belgium due to the high threat of terrorist attack.

 - Belgium's current National Terrorism Threat Level is Level 3 of 4, indicating that a serious and credible threat exists.
 On 21 June 2017, there was a failed terrorist attack at Brussels central train station.
 In March 2016, terrorist attacks at Brussels National Airport (Zaventem) and at Maalbeek/Maelbeek metro station in central Brussels killed 32 people and injured more than 300.
 See

 - Increased security checks operate at international airports and train stations.
-Carry your passport with you when entering or leaving Belgium, even when crossing land borders.
+Always carry your passport with you when entering or leaving Belgium, even when crossing land borders.
 See

 - Be alert to crime in Belgium, particularly in Brussels, Antwerp and other urban areas.
-Theft, muggings, bag snatching and pickpocketing are common in Brussels, particularly around major train stations, on intercity and international trains and in the metro.
-More serious robberies and assaults can also occur.
+Theft, muggings, bag snatching and pickpocketing are common in Brussels, particularly around major train stations, on trains and in the metro.
+More serious robberies and assaults also occur.
+See